-For quite some time, I used to have a bit of an issue with the famous saying ‘Act Like a Lady, Think Like a Man’.
+For quite some time, I have had a bit of an issue with the famous saying ‘Act Like a Lady, Think Like a Man’.
 The first thing that might come to mind is probably Steve Harvey’s bestselling book and romantic comedy film; starring great female actors like Gabrielle Union, Meagan Good, Taraji P Henson and more.
-In this romantic comedy, the leading women follow certain guidelines on how to outsmart their dates and keep their men.
+In this romantic comedy, the leading women follow certain guidelines on how to supposedly outsmart their dates and keep their romantic relationship.

-Besides this saying being used in a relationship context, we all must have seen those motivational quotes that tell us to “Look Like A Girl – Act Like Lady – Think Like a Man – Work Like A Boss” and clearly from a career point of view.
+Besides this saying being used in a relationship context, you must have seen those motivational quotes that say “Look Like A Girl – Act Like Lady – Think Like a Man – Work Like A Boss” and clearly from a career point of view.
 Even though it’s supposed to be a motivational quote, I never really get motivated by it.
 As a matter of fact, it rather always leaves me confused.
 And hey, maybe it’s just me ‘thinking like a woman’… cause you know, I’m probably overthinking this.